ggabbiani/OFL/orthodocs/foundation/components.md

 Component context:

- - $comp_engine    : engine to be triggered for component rendering
+ - $comp_engine    : engine to be triggered during component rendering
  - $comp_position  : component position
  - $comp_direction : new coordinate system in [[direction], rotation] format
  - $comp_director  : new coordinate system direction vector
  - $comp_rotation  : new coordinate system rotation value around new direction
  - $comp_type
- - $comp_subtract  : the tolerance to be used during component FL_FOOTPRINT difference from parent shape
+ - $comp_subtract  : the tolerance to be used during component FL_FOOTPRINT
+   difference from parent shape
  - $comp_drift     : additional delta during component FL_CUTOUT
  - $comp_color
  - $comp_octant
- - $comp_cutdir    : cutout direction for the component in the __hosting__ coordinate system
-                     TODO: remove this variable since **OBSOLETE**
+ - $host_cutdirs   : List of floating semi-axes in the host's reference system.
+Defines all the cutout directions a component should be able to manage.
+This value is needed by the host object layout engine.
+ - $comp_cutdirs   : List of floating semi-axes in the component's reference system.
+Defines all the cutout directions a component should be able to manage.

 __Parameters:__